Adjusting to Motherhood May Take Longer Than You Think (and That’s OK)

 Two-thirds of the moms surveyed admitted that the worry and exhaustion that came with being a new parent led them to burst into tears.
 Looking back, though, six out of 10 say they wish they hadn’t worried as much as they did at the time.

 Some other interesting facts from the study:

 - 47 percent of new moms were surprised at the amount of time it took for them to properly get the hang of motherhood.

 - Six in 10 experienced a period of time where they worried that they weren’t capable of being a mom.

 - A third of the moms who participated in the Munchkin study felt so worried that they at some point confided in a friend or family member that they didn’t think they were a good parent.

-- One-in-five new moms felt that their partners settled into the role of parenthood quicker than they did, which led them to be envious.
+- One in five new moms felt that their partners settled into the role of parenthood quicker than they did, which led them to be envious.

-"It’s perhaps reassuring that so many moms went through the same period of worry as it shows just how common a reaction it is to feel that you might not cope.
-What is important is not being afraid to voice those worries and let your friends, family and support network help you as much as they can.
+"It’s perhaps reassuring that so many moms went through the same period of worry, as it shows just how common a reaction it is to feel that you might not cope,” Rayner says.
+“What is important is not being afraid to voice those worries, and let your friends, family and support network help you as much as they can.
 It’s always going to take time to adjust, but the more ways they can find to help them cope, the quicker that feeling of confidence in being a mom will develop.”

 While finding a support network is important for any new parent, it can be even more so for new moms struggling with the baby blues or postpartum depression.
 While the baby blues may last for a few days or weeks after birth, postpartum depression can last months or even years after birth.